DoD-Platform-One/bigbang/docs/guides/deployment_scenarios/quickstart.md

 1. Customize the demonstration deployment of Big Bang.

+## Important Security Notice

+All Developer and Quick Start Guides in this repo are intended to deploy environments for development, demo, and learning purposes.
+There are practices that are bad for security, but make perfect sense for these use cases: using of default values, minimal configuration, tinkering with new functionality that could introduce a security misconfiguration, and even purposefully using insecure passwords and disabling security measures like Open Policy Agent Gatekeeper for convenience.
+Many applications have default username and passwords combinations stored in the public git repo, these insecure default credentials and configurations are intended to be overridden during production deployments.

+When deploying a dev / demo environment there is a high chance of deploying Big Bang in an insecure configuration.
+Such deployments should be treated as if they could become easily compromised if made publicly accessible.

+### Recommended Security Guidelines for dev / demo deployments
+* IDEALLY these environments should be spun up on VMs with private IP addresses that are not publicly accessible.
+Local network access or an authenticated remote network access solution like a VPN or [sshuttle](https://github.com/sshuttle/sshuttle#readme) should be used to reach the private network.
+* DO NOT deploy publicly routable dev / demo clusters into shared VPCs (like a shared dev environment VPCs) or on VMs with IAM Roles attached.
+If the demo cluster were compromised, an adversary might be able to use it as a stepping stone to move deeper into an environment.
+* If you want to safely demo on Cloud Provider VMs with public IPs you must follow these guidelines:
+  * Prevent Compromise:
+    * Use firewalls that only allow the 2 VMs to talk to each other and your whitelisted IP.
+  * Limit Blast Radius of Potential Compromise:
+    * Only deploy to an isolated VPC, not a shared VPC.
+    * Only deploy to VMs with no IAM roles/rights attached.

 ## Important Background Contextual Information

 `BLUF:` This quick start guide optimizes the speed at which a demonstrable and tinker-able deployment of Big Bang can be achieved by minimizing prerequisite dependencies and substituting them with quickly implementable alternatives.
 Refer to the [Customer Template Repo](https://repo1.dso.mil/platform-one/big-bang/customers/template) for guidance on production deployments.